Rio Grande (company)

 Rio Grande is a jewelry-making equipment, tools and supplies company located in Albuquerque, New Mexico.
-Founded in 1944 by jeweler Saul Bell, the company is run by six directors (four of whom are Saul Bell's children).
+Founded in 1944 by jeweler Saul Bell, the company is run by Arien Gessner (CEO).

-Rio Grande, a Berkshire Hathaway Company since 2013, offers a wide range of jewelry-making supplies.
-While specializing in silver findings and fabrication materials, the company also offers metalsmithing tools and equipment, jewelry displays and packaging products, jewelry workbenches casting machines and kilns, soldering and welding torches, gemstones, diamonds and beadstringing materials.
+Rio Grande, a Berkshire Hathaway Company since 2013, offers jewelry-making supplies.
+While specializing in silver findings and fabrication materials, the company also provides metalsmithing tools and equipment, jewelry displays and packaging products, jewelry workbenches, casting machines and kilns, soldering and welding torches, gemstones, diamonds, and bead stringing materials.
 They also supply craft artisans who work in enamels and resins as well as copper and bronze metal clay (COPPRclay and BRONZclay) and silver and gold Precious Metal Clays (PMC).
 The company annually produces at least two product catalogs, specifically its Gems & Findings and Tools & Equipment books.